Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/ja/build-exchange-integration.md

 - `dest` with a type of `<T::Lookup as StaticLookup>::Source` (aka `Address`); and
 - `value` with a type of `Compact<T::Balance>` (aka `Compact Balance`).

-The `function` _in this case_ (i.e. specifically and only for the Balance transfer transaction on AXIASolar as of right now) would be the struct:
+The `function` _in this case_ (i.e. specifically and only for the Balance transfer transaction on AXIA as of right now) would be the struct:

 ```
 struct BalanceTransferFunction: